 C~18.1.1.2.1 Fire Hydrant use and Restrictions.
-No unauthorized person shall use or operate any Fire hydrant unless such person first secures permission or a permit from the owner or representative and the department of company that owns or governs that water supply or system.
-Exception: Fire Department personnel conducting firefighting operations, hydrant testing, and/or maintenance, and the Hushing and acceptance of hydrants witnessed by Fire Prevention Bureau personnel.
+No unauthorized person shall use or operate any Fire hydrant unless such person first secures permission or a permit from the owner or representative of the department, or company that owns or governs that water supply or system.
+Exception: Fire Department personnel conducting firefighting operations, hydrant testing, and/or maintenance, and the flushing and acceptance of hydrants witnessed by Fire Prevention Bureau personnel.